Ferries from

 England

-There is currently just the 1 ferry route running between England and Northern Ireland operated by 1 ferry company – Stena Line.
-The Liverpool Birkenhead to Belfast ferry crossing operates weekly with a scheduled sailing duration of about 8 hours.
+There is currently just the 1 ferry route running between England and Northern Ireland.
+This route is operated by 1 ferry company; Stena Line.
+The Liverpool Birkenhead to Belfast ferry sails 13 times per week with a scheduled sailing duration of about 8 hours.

 How long is the ferry from England to Northern Ireland?